 ii.
-Statutory reserve in terms of Section 29C of the National Housing Bank Act, 1987 as part of retained earnings with separate disclosure, which comprises of:
+Statutory reserve in terms of Section 29C of the National Housing Bank Act, 1987

 Reserve fund is created as per the Section 29C of the National Housing Bank Act, 1987, which requires every housing finance company to create a reserve fund and transfer therein a sum not less than twenty percent of its net profit every year as disclosed in the profit and loss account and before any dividend is declared.
 The Company has transferred twenty percent of it's net profit during the year to the reserve fund.
 This includes Special Reserve created to avail the deduction as per the provisions of Section 36(1)(viii) of the Income Tax Act, 1961 on profits derived from the business of providing long-term finance for construction or purchase of houses in India for residential purposes.